mrohmer/CockpitXP-Breakout-Board-Addon/readme.md

 ### Events

-1. Reset all
+1. Reset all ✅

-1. Slot 1 needs to refuel
+1. Slot 1 needs to refuel ✅
-1. Slot 1 does not need to refuel anymore
+1. Slot 1 does not need to refuel anymore ✅
-1. Slot 1 starts refueling
+1. Slot 1 starts refueling ✅
-1. Slot 1 stops refueling
+1. Slot 1 stops refueling ✅

-1. Slot 2 needs to refuel
+1. Slot 2 needs to refuel ✅
-1. Slot 2 does not need to refuel anymore
+1. Slot 2 does not need to refuel anymore ✅
-1. Slot 2 starts refueling
+1. Slot 2 starts refueling ✅
-1. Slot 2 stops refueling
+1. Slot 2 stops refueling ✅

-1. Slot 3 needs to refuel
+1. Slot 3 needs to refuel ✅
-1. Slot 3 does not need to refuel anymore
+1. Slot 3 does not need to refuel anymore ✅
-1. Slot 3 starts refueling
+1. Slot 3 starts refueling ✅
-1. Slot 3 stops refueling
+1. Slot 3 stops refueling ✅

-1. Slot 4 needs to refuel
+1. Slot 4 needs to refuel ✅
-1. Slot 4 does not need to refuel anymore
+1. Slot 4 does not need to refuel anymore ✅
-1. Slot 4 starts refueling
+1. Slot 4 starts refueling ✅
-1. Slot 4 stops refueling
+1. Slot 4 stops refueling ✅

-1. Slot 5 needs to refuel
+1. Slot 5 needs to refuel ✅
-1. Slot 5 does not need to refuel anymore
+1. Slot 5 does not need to refuel anymore ✅
-1. Slot 5 starts refueling
+1. Slot 5 starts refueling ✅
-1. Slot 5 stops refueling
+1. Slot 5 stops refueling ✅

-1. Slot 6 needs to refuel
+1. Slot 6 needs to refuel ✅
-1. Slot 6 does not need to refuel anymore
+1. Slot 6 does not need to refuel anymore ✅
-1. Slot 6 starts refueling
+1. Slot 6 starts refueling ✅
-1. Slot 6 stops refueling
+1. Slot 6 stops refueling ✅

-1. Pitlane 1 of
+1. Pitlane 1 off
 1. Pitlane 1 10%
 1. Pitlane 1 20%
 1. Pitlane 1 30%